Chickens With Worms and Deworming Chickens

 Even though many flock-keepers swear by it as a wormer, it does not work.
 The minute a hen pecks up some DE, it comes in contact with the saliva in the hen’s beak.
 Then, as it travels through the digestive tract, it comes in contact with other fluids.
 In its saturated state, it is totally ineffective against internal parasites.
 If it did have the ability to desiccate worms inside a chicken’s body, it would also desiccate the internal organs of the chicken.
 I am not aware of any conclusive, reproducible clinical studies demonstrating that DE works against worms.

-There are a whole host of “natural” dewormers that have been touted here and there.
-When someone promotes the use of one of these supposed cures, they usually say that it is “felt” or “thought” to be an effective dewormer without explaining who is doing the feeling or thinking.
-My thoughts and feelings: They are probably not harmful to chickens.
-They probably don’t work.
+In addition to pumpkin seeds, there are a whole host of “natural” dewormers that have been touted here and there.
+When someone promotes the use of one of these supposed cures, they usually use say that it is “felt” or “thought” to be an effective dewormer without explaining who is doing the feeling or thinking.
+My thoughts and feelings: As with pumpkin seeds, they are probably not harmful to chickens.
+They may or may not work.
 Chickens probably find most of them to be quite delicious.
-As with DE, I’m not aware of any conclusive, reproducible clinical studies demonstrating that any of these products work against worms.
+As with DE and pumpkin seeds, there’s a dearth of conclusive, reproducible clinical studies demonstrating that any of these products work against worms.

 Dewormers Proven To Be Effective